tidewise/vagrant-libvirt/README.md

 * `size` - Size of the disk image.
 If unspecified, defaults to 10G.
 * `type` - Type of disk image to create.
 Defaults to *qcow2*.
 * `bus` - Type of bus to connect device to.
 Defaults to *virtio*.
+* `address` - Device address for the device to.
+Defaults to not setting a specific address.
 * `cache` - Cache mode to use, e.g. `none`, `writeback`, `writethrough` (see the [libvirt documentation for possible values](http://libvirt.org/formatdomain.html#elementsDisks) or